has been debated for a long time, and there is probably no definite

 answer.
 I say that because there is no precise way to measure the HHO

 realistically.
 There are just too many types of measuring devices being

-used, and each one of them provides different measurements.
+used, and each one of them provides different amounts.
 People are

 oxygen meters, hydrogen meters, air meters, natural gas meters, welding